andreigue/andreigue.github.io/_posts/2025-12-15-is-religion-comforting.md

 tags: [Thoughts]
 ---

 A few months ago, my Christian friend and I would often talk about Christianity, but it felt like we were talking past one another.
 We thought it might be useful to bring in other perspectives, so we organized a small discussion night with about twenty other people.
 We sat in a circle, and three of us had prepared short presentations to help kickstart the conversation and get the juices flowing.
-This article is what I presented that evening.
+This article is what I presented (read out loud) that evening.
 And I added notes for clarifications.

 ## An Agnostic's Point of View